Leafwing-Studios/asm-docs/docs/overview/mechanics.md

 - designing for robustness in a world with strong temporal and enviromental variability
 - understanding uses and pathways for resources
 - debugging signalling issues
-- gracefully handling resources excesses
+- gracefully handling resources excesses and shortages
-- defending your resource rich base from pillagers
+- defending your resource-rich base from pillagers

 ## What core tensions need to be balanced?
 - building new bases to exploit new resources | optimizing existing bases
 - scaling up existing production | researching new options
 - spending pheromones to fix problems | automating a permanent solution
-- localizing production to reduce transport costs | distributing resources to allow for specialization and simplicity
+- localizing production to reduce transport costs | scaling production to exploit environmental variability and economies of scales (specialization, integration, perimeter-area scaling)
 - specialized strains | generalist strains
 - dense, efficient factories | open factories that are less congested